Joe Cannon (soccer)

 Joseph Cannon (born January 1, 1975) is an American former professional soccer player.
 He spent the majority of his 16 professional seasons playing in Major League Soccer.
-His 86 MLS career shutouts ranks him fourth in league history.
+His 86 MLS career shutouts rank him fourth in league history.
 He won the MLS Goalkeeper of the Year Award twice (2002, 2004), and finished runner-up for the award three times (2000, 2001, 2005).

 He also earned two caps in friendlies with the United States men's national soccer team.

 Early life and education

 Cannon was born January 1, 1975, in Sun Valley, Idaho, to Barbara and Joe Cannon.
 As a child, he was raised in both Sun Valley, Idaho and Los Altos Hills, California.
 He attended Hemingway Elementary School in Ketchum, Idaho, before moving permanently to California at age 12.
 In California, he played high school soccer for Saint Francis High School.

 Cannon attended college at the University of California, Santa Barbara for his first year and was a student-athlete on the UC Santa Barbara Gauchos men's soccer team.
-He played in 11 games for the Gauchos in 1993 and recorded 3 shutouts.
+He played 11 games for the Gauchos in 1993 and recorded 3 shutouts.
 He later transferred to Santa Clara University where he played for the Broncos from 1995 to 1997.
 He graduated with a degree in political science.

-Club career
+Playing career

 San Diego Flash and San Jose Earthquakes

 Cannon was not drafted by a Major League Soccer team and instead signed with the San Diego Flash of the A-League in 1998.
 He appeared in 28 games, posting 11 shutouts, en route to being named the Flash's Most Valuable Player.

 After a season with the Flash, he was signed by Major League Soccer team San Jose Earthquakes.
 After starting goalkeeper David Kramer tore the labrum in his shoulder, Cannon was promoted to the first team for the Quakes.
 He remained as the starter until 2002, leading San Jose to victory in MLS Cup 2001 and winning his first MLS Goalkeeper of the Year Award in 2002.